 Don’t try to become someone else or fix all of your problems.
 Just own it and take the necessary actions.
 (Also – get a great coach or be in a mastermind.
 Don’t go it alone.)

-3 – Set Up Key Habits and Rituals
+3 – Set Up Key Habits or Rituals

 Intention and attention are key pieces of your clarity and energy.
-But they aren’t created once and forgotten.
-Set up key habits that will return you to center and keep you clear.
+But intention is never created once and then forgotten.
+There are key habits that you can implement to return you to center and keep you clear.

 Personally, I believe that anyone who owns a business needs to start a meditation practice, even if (like I did at first) it’s only for 5 minutes a day.
 Other habits include morning pages, writing, working out, yoga, nightly reading, the Sunday Summit (a ritual I teach in all of my programs), play, and gratitude journaling.